 Durham Bulls fans on average watch only three games per season, which means at any one game, over 60% of the fans would be first-timers of that season.
 That means at any given game, the vast majority of orders would be by new customers who are using FanFood for the first time.
 However, by looking at the order data after each game, Dave has found that since the implementation of FanFood, the percentage of returning fans has increased.

 “That’s telling me that we have found the right system and conveyed it to the fans, and now they are returning to use it again and again,” Dave said.

-Dave found that the most effective way to get fans to download the app has been seat stickers.
+The most effective promotion, as discovered by Dave, to get fans to download the app has been seat stickers.
 Every other seat in the ballpark has a QR code for downloading FanFood, which made it easy for fans scan and get the app.
 Once fans open the app, they’d realize that using the app is pretty much a no-brainer.